Founded in 1966, AZCEND changes lives by nourishing minds and bodies to create a connected, thriving community.

 AZCEND would not be able to serve those in need without the assistance of our dedicated volunteers.
-Last fiscal year 1,045 unique individuals volunteered at AZCEND (including the Chandler and Gilbert Senior Centers) giving a total of 34,245 volunteer hours.
-In addition, over 10,000 volunteer hours were provided through our partners to the I-HELP program.
-Many thanks to all who help us fulfill our mission!
+Last fiscal year 979 unique individuals volunteered at AZCEND giving a total of 21,789 volunteer hours.

-CAP is funded in part by the City of Chandler, Maricopa County Human Services Department, Department of Economic Security, Town of Gilbert, and Valley of the Sun United Way.
-AZCEND CAP programs offer a balanced approach to meet the needs of our community:
+NAS is funded in part by the City of Chandler, Maricopa County Human Services Department, Department of Economic Security, Town of Gilbert, and Valley of the Sun United Way.
+AZCEND NAS programs offer a balanced approach to meet the needs of our community:

 - Case Management

 - Follow-up and ongoing support